 It seems today that people are often in search of self-understanding, an understanding of “who they are”.
-In my veiw, what is generally meant by the question “who are you?” is this: What is it that defines the difference between you and other people?
+In my view, what is generally meant by the question “who are you?” is this: What is it that defines the difference between you and other people?
 What do you have that no one else has?
 What makes you unique?

 In other words, they are really in search of an understanding of their individuality.
 In fact, society today is obsessed with the concept of individuality.
 Emphasis is always placed on being “original” and not copying other people.
-People are taught they have to put their own unique stamp on the world, and being overly influenced by other people is often frowned upon.
+People are taught they have to put their own unique stamp on the world, and being overly influenced by other people is sometimes frowned upon.
 It is interesting to note that none of the ideas I talk about on this blog are original – they all come from being influenced by other people.
 Does that make them less valid?

 So then, if a person wishes to try and live by all these philosophies and really find their individuality, where would they begin such a search?
 Well the answer is that in order to find that which sets you apart from everyone else, you must first study what everyone has in common.
 How the hell can you claim to know what makes you different from others if you don’t even check to find out what other people have?
 What you think represents “who you are” might well be something other people also share.